Lancemaker/snake/README.md

 # snake
-A Snake game in html + css
+A Snake game in html + js and phaser.

+<a href="https://lancemaker.github.io/snake/"> Play it here! </a>